alphagov/govuk-developer-docs/source/manual/alerts/low-available-disk-space.html.md

 To recover:

 1. SSH to mysql-master-1.backend
-2. Stop mysql using `sudo service mysql stop` (this may never return)
+2. Stop MySQL using `sudo service mysql stop` (this may never return)
 3. At this point `service mysql status` may return `stop/killed`, indicating that Upstart has tried to kill MySQL but it is refusing to die